eadickson/Power_BI_Dashboards/README.md

      ![Dashboard Page 2](/images/Project1_Page2.png)

      Start a drill through on the Main Dashboard that will take you to this page, for a more in-depth view and specific details for each job title, including salary ranges, work-from-home stats, top hiring platformes, and a global map of job locations.

+### Acknowledgement

+Many thanks to Luke Barousse, data analysis expert and extraordinary educator, for providing datasets and training for this project.

 ## Conclusion